migsilva89/migsilva89/README.md

 <p align="left">Hello World!!</p>
 <p>

 At the moment I am doing a Professional Full Stack course at @Flag.pt.
-I know how to work with Html, CSS, Sass, TailwindCss, Bootstrap,Vanilla Javascript, and I'm learning Angular and NodeJs.
+I know how to work with Html, CSS, Sass, TailwindCss, Bootstrap,Vanilla Javascript, and I'm learning Angular, React, Vue and NodeJs.

 My goal is to become a Full-stack developer.